jorgelon/kubernetesinmyhead.net/docs/argo-rollouts/2-ways.md

 ## Separate rollout and deployment

 The second one is with 2 workload resources.
 First you create the deployment as your wish.
-Then you create a rollout resource without spec.template but using workloadRef referencing the existing deployment.
+Then you create a rollout resource without spec.template but using spec.workloadRef referencing the existing deployment.

 ```yaml
 apiVersion: apps/v1